pipeops-dev/pipeops-docs/docs/getting-started/choose-your-deployment-path/on-cloud-provider.md

 title: On Cloud Provider
 ---

-In this section, we will show how you can set up your PipeOps account using your cloud Provider.
-Follow these steps to set up your account and seamlessly deploy your applications on AWS.
+This section guides you through provisioning a server on your preferred cloud provider via your PipeOps dashboard.

 ### Step 1: Select Your Server Hosting Platform

 Whether you are just continuing your account creation process or just trying to deploy an extra server, The below guide still applies to both cases.
-After choosing to proceed from the previous step, you will be brought to this page.
+After choosing to proceed from the previous step, you will be navigated to this page.

-1. You'll be prompted to choose where you want to create your server.
+1. You will be prompted to choose where you want to create your server on.
 2. Select "**On Cloud Provider**" as your server creation method.

 ![Choose path](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//20/25/Deploy_On_Cloud_d5e1edc1a2.png)

-### Step 2: Choose Your Cloud Server Management Level
+### Step 2: Choose Your Preferred Cloud Provider

-Here you can configure your PipeOps account plan. this will determine the number of environments, servers, team seats and deployment that would be available to you.
-You can select either the StartUp, Growth or Enterprise plan.
+After you choose to provision a server on a cloud provider, you will be navigated to this page, where you would see the list of supported cloud providers.
+You can proceed to do the either of the following:

+1. Pick a cloud provider, click on the **Connect** account button, then follow the on-screen instructions to connect to the cloud provider you have chosen.
+2. Pick a cloud provider, and select one of the accounts you have previously connected.

+After successfully completing any of the above steps you will be navigated to a screen where you can configure and customize the specifications of the server you want to create.

 ![Server Management Level](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//20/25/Choose_Tier_37f13610a8.png)

-Once you've selected your desired plan, PipeOps will automatically check if your credit balance covers the cost.
-If you don't have enough credits for your desired plan, you'll be directed to a payment portal where you can make the necessary payment to access seamless deployments with PipeOps.

 ![Payment modal](https://d23lxlhhocltbo.cloudfront.net/wp-content/uploads/2024/07/02055408/92.png)

-However, if your credits are sufficient, the transaction will be deducted from your credit balance without any additional charges.

 ### Step 3: Payment Completion